Board and co-participation

 Study counseling and support

-The study advisers are your first point of contact within the programme.
+The study advisors are your first point of contact within the programme.
 They can help you with study-related questions and problems, such as study delay, planning and choices, thesis issues, internships, exchange, rules and regulations etc. Please inform them of personal circumstances, especially when they affect your studies and/or wellbeing.
 Examples include (acute or chronic) illness, disability, family circumstances, pregnancy, top-level sport and certain board activities.